 The annual face-to-face meeting schedule for the PWG is set in October of each year.
-As a guideline, meetings are to be distributed geographically, and should be held approximately every 6 to 10 weeks, as needed.
+As a guideline, it is common to hold face-to-face meetings every 6 to 10 weeks with phone and web based conferencing during the interim.
+Face-to-face meetings are to be distributed geographically to try and distribute the travel burden among members.
+Meeting schedule and locations are determined through a proposal / concensus process and no other specific process or guarantees are implied., and should be held approximately every 6 to 10 weeks, as needed.
 Meeting location details are to be published at least 4 weeks in advance of meetings.
+New documents must not be introduced under any circumstances less than 1 week prior to a face-to-face as this only leads to confusion and ineffective meeting results.

-Decisions made at PWG administrative, business, or plenary meetings require a simple majority, 1 vote per member organization.
+260 Decisions made at PWG administrative, business, or plenary meetings require a simple majority, 1 vote per member 261 organization.